mars0i/forage/README.md

 ---

-This project uses a couple of classes from MASON, a Java library for agent-based modeling.
+Currently, this project uses a couple of classes from MASON, a Java library for agent-based modeling.
 (However, the simulations in this project are not agent-based at present.)
 To use MASON, download mason.20.jar from https://cs.gmu.edu/~eclab/projects/mason .
 (If you were going to use